ICS427-Hangman/EvilHangman/README.md

 ## Change #1

-One-way hashig is finished with the security questions.
+One-way hashing is finished with the security questions.

 <img src="doc/oneway.png">

 ## Change #2

-We modifiy our security questions and sign up page.
-Before, the new user counld answer there security questions after signup.
-But, now the user answer the security question while signing up.
+We modify our security questions and sign-up page.
+Before, the new user could answer their security questions after signup.
+But now the user answers the security question while signing up.

 <img src="doc/ssignup.png">

 ## Change #3

-We tried hack into our applications and find some problems and fix it.
+We tried to hack into our applications and fix them.
 For more detail, please view our report.

 Here is the link: https://docs.google.com/document/d/17k2cdH9R3MlN6fwwbVEN1DHX6IFzniOUn0UrN3zSXGo/edit